-Even though you may receive an estimate for the same size system (TONS) the total heating output value can range significantly from brand to brand.
+Even though you may receive an estimate for the same tonnage of heat pump the total heating output value can range significantly from brand to brand.
 This is why it is so important to understand the numbers and hire an experienced contractor that has the know how to properly size and provide a heat pump system for your homes specific needs.
-In other words your home may need a 3TON Carrier heat pump but if looking at a Daikin or Gree brand you might need a larger system to offer the same heating output value or you’ll be relying heavily on the back up electric, gas or oil system to do bulk of the work.
+In other words, your home may need a 3TON Carrier heat pump but if looking at a Daikin or Lennox brand you might need a larger system to offer the same heating output value or you’ll be relying heavily on the back up electric, gas or oil system to do bulk of the work.

 Heating Capacity at +8C – 40,000BTU/HR